 H.S.
-Highlights: JB storms past F-M
+Highlights: James Buchanan storms past Fannett-Metal

 Check out the Top 10 plays of the non-league boys basketball game between James Buchanan and Fannett-Metal.
-Video by Lindsey Smith

 James Buchanan used a well-rounded scoring effort to overwhelm Fannett-Metal on Saturday in a "friendly rivalry game" between non-league boys basketball opponents.